simonknittel/rest-api-skeleton/README.md

 * Users can log in and log out
 * Users can get a permission role assigned
 * Individual routes can be secured with permission roles
+* Users can get individual permissions whitelisted or blacklisted overwriting the permission role
 * Uses Mailgun as email service
 * Runs a PostgreSQL database and uses Sequelize as ORM
 * Sessions are handled via a JWT stored in a cookie